 Re-adoption is the process of finalizing an internationally adopted child’s adoption in the US.
 While not required in most states in the US, it is highly recommended as a final step towards cementing your child’s adoption.
 The benefits of re-adoption are numerous and the longer that I work in this field, the more strongly I recommend it.
 Check out CAS’s website for a list of the benefits of re-adoption and contact your home study agency to learn more about the requirements in your state.

-State Recognition of Intercountry Adoptions Finalized Abroad – General overview of finalization and re-adoption requirements based on state from the Child Welfare Information Gateway.
+State Recognition of Intercountry Adoptions Finalized Abroad – General overview of finalization and re-adoption requirements based on the state from the Child Welfare Information Gateway.

 American Academy of Adoption Attorneys – Listing of certified adoption attorneys across the US.